CRIMEFEST needs your help!

-Venue: Bristol Marriott Royal Hotel, United Kingdom
+Venue: Mercure Bristol Grand Hotel, Broad Street, Bristol BS1 2EL, United Kingdom

 First organised in June 2008, CRIMEFEST is a convention for people who like to read an occasional crime novel as well as for die-hard fanatics.
 It has not only become one of the biggest crime fiction events in Europe, but is also one of the most popular dates in the international crime fiction calendar.
 The annual convention was featured as one of ‘the best crime writing festivals around the world’ in the Guardian and one of ‘the 50 Best Festivals’ in The Independent.
 CRIMEFEST draws top crime novelists, readers, editors, publishers and reviewers from around the world and gives delegates the opportunity to celebrate the genre in a friendly, informal and inclusive atmosphere.

-Myles Allfrey, Donna Moore and Adrian Muller,
+Donna Moore & Adrian Muller,

-Hosts and organisers of CRIMEFEST.
+Co-Hosts of CRIMEFEST.

 Authors listed as participating may be subject to change beyond the control of the organisers.